-The first steps we took in this project was to talk to the client to agree project outcomes, timelines and costs.
+The first step we took in this project was to talk to the client to agree on project outcomes, timelines and costs.
 We produced an initial solution brief to provide some ideas of what we could do.
 This was almost a shopping list of tasks that the client could choose from.

-After agreement was sought, we spoke to a number of other people in senior positions in the business to ask about their objectives and thoughts on this project.
+After the agreement was sought, we spoke to a number of other people in senior positions in the business to ask about their objectives and thoughts on this project.
 This included the Managing Director and Sales Director.

-Throughout the process we involved people at all levels to gauge their thoughts and to generate buy-in.
+Throughout the process, we involved people at all levels to gauge their thoughts and to generate buy-in.

-The initial part of the solution was to identify what world class customer service and the wow factor looked like for the business.
+The initial part of the solution was to identify what world-class customer service and the wow factor looked like for the business.
 Who better to tell us than the team who dealt with calls and also the customer.
-We carried out a number of focus groups to talk about customer service standards and what world class customer service looked like in the business.
+We carried out a number of focus groups to talk about customer service standards and what world-class customer service looked like in the business.

 This then gave us the basis of a set of customer service quality standards.
-These standards would then become the initial and on-going measure of what level of service the business was delivering.
+These standards would then become the initial and ongoing measure of what level of service the business was delivering.

 These standards were then presented to all involved for sign off.
 A fairly easy process as we'd used a lot of the language from the focus groups and helped the team to understand that they had actually written most of the standards themselves - they would be working to achieve their own standards.

 Once the standards were agreed a training course on how to exceed the standards was required.
 Before this was written and delivered a period of monitoring took place.
 This consisted of team leaders carrying out side by side coaching and we also carried out a number of mystery calls.
 All of these interactions were measured against the new standards.
 This way we could identify what areas needed to be worked on the most.